Kalukwo/nextwork-cicd-web-project/README.md

 This is a simple Java web application created primarily for deployment on an AWS EC2 instance.
 The project is part of a complete **CI/CD pipeline** that automates the build, test, and deployment processes using AWS services.
 Any changes pushed to the GitHub repository are automatically built and deployed to a production environment on EC2.

+## 📘 Project Documentation Repository
+For full documentation, architecture diagrams, and pipeline visuals, visit the Project Documentation Repository.

+(Update the link above with your actual documentation repo URL)

 ## 🎯 Project Objectives

 - Set up a Java web application hosted on an EC2 instance.